 Impacts of heterogeneous distribution of cloud hydrometeors on mixed-phase cloud phase partitioning

-Liu, Xiaohong — University of Wyoming
+Liu, Xiaohong — Texas A&M University

 Area of research